SerenPasaoglu/Network-Labs/DHCP-Lab/README.md

   ## Testing

-  The clients successfully obtained IP addresses automatically from the DHCP serves
+  The clients successfully obtained IP addresses automatically from the DHCP serves.
+  Simultaneously, by integrating a DNS server into the test, attempts were made to access the www.amazon.com website using automatically obtained IP addresses.

   ## Result